Free Ways to Reduce Stress and Anxiety Naturally

 Gratitude is a powerful stress reliever and another one of my favourite natural ways to reduce stress.
 By focusing on the positive aspects of your life, you shift your mindset away from stress and anxiety.

-Start a gratitude journal (or have some fun with my family-friendly gratitude calendar!).
-Write down three things you’re thankful for each day.
+Start a gratitude journal and write down three things you’re thankful for each day.
 This simple habit rewires your brain to focus on the good, helping you feel more relaxed and content.

 From dietary changes and meditation to spending more time in nature, these natural ways to reduce stress and anxiety actually work and are accessible.